charikova/ITP2_project/README.md

 Have permission to <strong>Check out</strong> documents for 4 weeks and are able to renew documents
 # Librarian permissions
 Librarians are allowed to add/delete/update any document.
 They can modify patrons and their permissions as well.
-Librarians <strong>are not</strong> allowed to check out documents: only approve/refuse current requests for documents from patron's requests list on /requests url
+Librarians are allowed to approve/refuse current requests for documents from patron's requests list on /requests url

 # Architecture of the website